 First things first, it’s important to have reasonable expectations before deciding whether you want to microwave a pizza or bake it in the oven.

-A microwave isn’t capable of browning the crust or caramelizing the cheese like you would expect of an oven-baked pizza.
-So if these qualities are a deal breaker for you, you’re better off checking out some of my other pizza recipes that involve baking the pizza on a hot pizza stone.
+A microwave isn’t capable of browning the crust or caramelizing the cheese like you would expect with an oven-baked pizza.
+So if these qualities are a deal breaker for you, check out another pizza recipe instead.

-But microwave pizza can still be very tasty if you follow a few tips and tricks.
+But microwave pizza can still be very tasty, and even crispy, if you follow a few tips and tricks.

 Don’t Waste Your Best Ingredients On Microwave Pizza